nearform/udaru/docs/overview.md

 When a policy is assigned to a user (or a team) an additional object can be provided whose properties will be used as the value for the variables in the policy itself.

-Currently we support variables in the Resource part of the policy statement (similar o what PBAC already does)
+Currently we support variables in the Resource part of the policy statement (similar to what PBAC already does)

 ## Super User